Street fights are not something to take lightly. There are many things you can’t control when you decide to engage in a no-rules fistfight.

 So before even considering engaging with someone on the streets, it’s a good idea to de-escalate, check your ego, and walk away.
 However, you may run into someone who is unreasonable and violent.

-When it’s time to take care of business in a street fight, you need to be prepared because anything could happen.
-Read on to make sure you don’t miss the tips and tricks to better handle a street fighting situation with no weapons involved.
+When it’s time to defend yourself in a street fight, you need to be prepared because anything could happen.
+Read on to make sure you don’t miss the tips and tricks to better survive a street-fighting situation with no weapons involved.

 Table of Contents

 Tips to Win a Street Fight

 When it’s time to go, you may be aware that you are about to face a violent situation, but that’s not the only thing you should pay attention to.
 There are six core principles to remember when you’re engaging in a street fight: